cariboufute/locale-route/readme.md

 ## Change log

-Please see [changelog](changelog.md) for more information what has changed recently.
+Please see [changelog](changelog.md) for more information what has changed recently and what will be added soon.

 ## Contributing